rstutsman/rstutsman.github.io/index.md

 program](http://www.cs.utah.edu).*
 -->

-I am an Assistant Professor and head of the [Scalable Software Systems Lab](http://www.utah.systems/) in the [School of Computing](http://www.cs.utah.edu/) at the [University of Utah](http://www.utah.edu/).
+I am an Associate Professor and head of the [Scalable Software Systems Lab](http://www.utah.systems/) in the [School of Computing](http://www.cs.utah.edu/) at the [University of Utah](http://www.utah.edu/).
 My interests include Distributed Systems,